 Florida has a unique demographic feature that no other state shares to the same degree โ a massive retiree population that significantly affects how statewide IQ data should be interpreted.
 Approximately 21% of Florida's population is over 65, compared to 17% nationally.

 IQ scores typically decline modestly in older adults โ particularly on fluid intelligence tasks โ due to normal neurological aging processes.
+This is well documented in the research on how IQ changes across the lifespan: fluid reasoning peaks in early adulthood and declines gradually from the mid-40s onward, while crystallised knowledge remains relatively stable into old age.
 This means Florida's statewide average is partially suppressed by having a larger proportion of elderly residents than any other major state.
 Controlling for age, Florida's working-age population performs meaningfully higher than the raw statewide average suggests.

 Florida Education โ A Funding Crisis